uak3/sample-vanta-dbt/README.md

 4. Finally, the dimension model puts all this data together.

 ## Tests
 Each model has a primary key, which is tested to ensure every value is unique and not null.
+These can be seen in the model's .yml file.

+## Metadata
+Model descriptions, as well as descriptions for key columns, are also available in the .yml file.